-In this article, we have made an attempt to disclose all the necessary purchase control checklist procedures that must be undertaken by the auditor to identify any misstatements in purchase process.
-This blog is divided into three major blocks that are mostly prevalent in any manufacturing concern.
+In this article, we have discussed what is purchase audit procedures and a checklist at each stage of the purchase process that must be undertaken by the auditor to identify any misstatements in the process.
+This blog is divided into three major levels that are most prevalent in any manufacturing concern.

 Before commencing any audit of any department first understand the process of the company.
-How company operates?
+How does a company operate?
 What are the security measures?
 Who are sanctioning authorities?
 The more knowledge you possess regarding client business, the easier audit becomes.

 Purchase control checklist and Vendor Selection Procedure

 Vendor Selection is the most important process in any manufacturing concern.
 The inputs used by the entity will ultimately produce the output.
 The quality of output will depend upon the materials used in manufacturing.
-Companies should always prefer good quality vendors or suppliers.
-Below table illustrates the sample purchase process explanation of companies and the checkpoints associated.
+Companies should always prefer good-quality vendors or suppliers.
+The below table illustrates the sample purchase process explanation of companies and the checkpoints associated.

 |Steps||Internal Process||Auditor checkpoints|

--Ascertain whether Company has a policy to re visit the vendors in periodic intervals like in 2 years.
+Ascertain whether the Company has the policy to revisit the vendors in periodic intervals like in 2 years.

--Check whether proper documents are obtained by the company to evaluate financial performance for example: Balance Sheet, Income tax returns, Stock Statements.
+Check whether proper documents are obtained by the company to evaluate financial performance for example Balance Sheets, Income tax returns, Stock Statements.

--Some companies often use ancillary industries to produce a specific part which is required by them.
+Some companies often use ancillary industries to produce a specific part that is required by them.
 Verify whether the vendor is capable of producing the part as and when required.

--All the vendors added in Approved list should not have connection with the employess of the company.
+All the vendors added to the Approved list should not have a connection with the employees of the company.

-1) Auditors should verify the declaration form signed by the departments like HR, Engineering, Stores that the vendor added in approved vendor list has any previous connection with employees of the company.
+- Auditors should verify the declaration form signed by the departments like HR, Engineering, Stores that the vendor added in the approved vendor list has any previous connection with employees of the company.

-2) Most of the multinationals are using various indicators like Delivery rating, Quality rating to determine the effectiveness of the vendor.
+- Most multinationals are using various indicators like Delivery rating, Quality rating to determine the effectiveness of the vendor.
 If a company has this policy, Auditors should definitely analyze whether the policy is implemented and actions are taken against the defaulters.

 Purchase control checklist regarding receipt of material